Lindeneg/cl-react-tailblocks/README.md

 ### Docs

-The only form of documentation for now is via `storybook`, which is located here [here](https://lindeneg.github.io/cl-react-tailblocks/).
+The only form of documentation for now is via `storybook`, which is located here [here](https://lindeneg.github.io/cl-react-tailblocks/) or an example repository located [here](https://github.com/Lindeneg/cl-react-tailblocks-example).

 However, a few patterns are as follows:

 ##### Theme

 You can specify a global theme using `React.Context`.
-A `ThemeContextProvider` is exposed and can be used for this purpose.
+A `ThemeContext` is exposed and can be used for this purpose.
 On top of that, each component takes two optional props: `theme` and `color`.

 - If no provider is used and no theme props are specified, the default values are `light` and `indigo`.